Paul-Dempsey/rack-dev-notes/doc/dialogs.md

 2. A means of closing the dialog (optional).

    The dialog, like a menu will always close when clicking outside of the dialog.
-   It's still nice to have a widget right on the dialog, so that it's recognizable as a dialog.
+   It's still nice to have a widget on the dialog, so that it's recognizable as a dialog, and something visible to click.

    This method can be called from a "close" or "ok" button on the dialog.